How Ella Fitzgerald's Glass-Shattering Memorex Campaign Revitalized Her Career

 Dizzy Gillespie famously said that Fitzgerald could sing back anything he played on the trumpet.
 If the commercial's message hinged on her ability to leave a goblet in shards, her scat singing carried weight in the spot, too.
 "It means improvisation, it means freedom," says Tick.
 "So when you have Ella scat sing, the epitome of this great improvisatory skill, it just reinforces something about jazz that speaks to young people and speaks to all of us: It's a magical craft.
 And that magic about scat carries over to the magic of the glass shattering."
 Fitzgerald's scat singing also played to the idea of consumers making their own recording copies and mixes, improvising their own musical experiences onto blank cassettes.

 In 1974, Memorex introduced a new TV spot and angle for the Fitzgerald campaign.
 Count Basie, Fitzgerald's old bandmate, sits with his back to a recording booth, listening for the difference between Fitzgerald's live voice amplified through speakers and a Memorex tape recording of it.
 "You gotta be kidding, I can't tell!" he says, as if in on an elaborate joke.
 Fitzgerald or cassette recording?
 If jazz royalty like Count Basie can't tell and doesn't care, why should we?
-Consumers can only deduce that owning a Memorex tape is equivalent to having Fitzgerald sing in their homes.
+Consumers can only deduce that playing a Memorex tape is interchangeable with having Fitzgerald sing in their homes.
 Hearkening back to man vs. machine fables, to John Henry against the steam-powered drill, the message in this spot is that human expression and cassette technology can come together for the win.

 It couldn't seem quainter today: Memorex's appeal to audio sophistication with a TV listening stunt, all to sell a recording format that's long been outmoded.
 But veteran recording engineer Jim Anderson says it's not so improbable that Count Basie or his Memorex commercial successor, jazz arranger Nelson Riddle, might have failed the "Ella or Memorex" test.
 The trick is, they're not in the room with Fitzgerald.
 Anderson says the musicians were likely in the control room, hearing a "live playback of the musicians in the studio, or a tape of that same performance" — which, he argues, could be "pretty convincing."
 He adds that Count Basie and Nelson Riddle were over 50 at the time; after long careers spent in front of live bands, and their hearing probably "wasn't as sharp as it would have been ...
 20 or 30 years before that."
 With cassette companies selling ever-improving quality throughout the 1970s — noise reduction, corrections to "wow and flutter," those pesky tape fluctuations in pitch and tone— the technology would have seemed cutting-edge to many consumers.